zh1huang/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Alternate implementation**
+Aspect: How markup executes:

+  * Alternative 1 (current choice): SalesMarkup is a separate class from SalesManager.
+    * Pros: Increases cohesiveness.
+Easier testing efforts.
+    * Cons: More code written.

-SalesMarkUp functions can be integrated with SalesManager class which would result in lesser code.
+  * Alternate 2: SalesMarkUp functions can be integrated with SalesManager class.
   However, having more methods in the same class

-1. Reduces cohesiveness
+    * Pros: All methods in the same class, lesser additional code.
-2. Increases testing efforts as testing become more complicated
+    * Cons: Reduces cohesiveness.
+Increases testing efforts as more methods in the same class to be tested which could be more complicated.
 ___
 ## Product scope